AIRES Flight 8250: Investigation

 Colombia's civil aviation authority, Special Administrative Unit of Civil Aeronautics, and the Colombian Air Force opened an investigation into the accident.
 The airport was closed as investigators examined the wreckage.
 The closure was expected to last until 06:00 on 17 August.

 The aircraft reportedly crashed in bad weather while a storm was reported in the area, but not at the airport.
 The METAR (aviation routine weather observation message) report in force at the time of the accident indicated that the wind was from the east north east at 6 kn, visibility was good and that the runway was wet.
 The aircraft "landed in the middle of an intense electrical storm" according to Colonel Barrero.

 Passenger accounts the day after the crash detailed how the approach appeared to have been going normally, with the flight attendants having made the passengers ready for landing, when the crash occurred suddenly and without warning.
 The pilot did not report an emergency to the tower.
 There were conflicting reports over what caused the crash, suggesting that the landing was disrupted after the aircraft was hit by a downdraft, or struck by lightning.
 The pilot said that the aircraft was struck by lightning.
-Officials refused to comment on the reports of a lightning strike, although subsequent research proved that was not true.
+Officials refused to comment on the reports of a lightning strike, although subsequent research proved that those were not the causes.
 No aircraft has had an accident caused by lightning since 1971.
 The airport was not fitted with equipment to detect wind shear, such as a Doppler radar.

 Both the flight data and cockpit voice recorders were recovered from the wreckage.
 Based on the pattern of wreckage, investigators concluded that the aircraft had broken up on impact and not while in the air.